Home Contents Insurance

 Taking out a home contents policy is an effective way of ensuring that your phone is protected against damage, theft, or loss inside of your home.
 The majority of insurers will offer some form of gadget cover, which will extend to most of your precious electrical devices, including your phone.
 One of the main benefits of choosing home contents cover is that it will automatically include every phone in your home, whereas with a third-party insurer you’ll probably have to take out multiple policies to cover everyone.

-Lloyds Bank, as you’d expect, do offer home contents insurance, which will protect any valuables inside your home from theft, accidental damage, and fire or flood.
-However, they do not include cover for ‘high risk’ items in their basic policy – one of which is mobile phones.
-In order to get mobile phone insurance from Lloyds through their contents cover, you’ll need to pay extra.
+Lloyds Bank, as you’d expect, offer home contents insurance, which will protect any valuables inside your home from theft, accidental damage, and fire or flood.
+Whichever level of cover you choose, your gadgets worth less than £2,000 each are covered in the home as standard up to the contents limit.
 While this may be perfectly suitable for some customers, it simply will not be enough for others – especially as the phone is not covered outside, where most accidents are likely to take place.
 On top of this, if you claim for your phone on contents insurance, your premiums will go up across the entire policy, whereas if you have your mobile insured with a third-party, you don’t have to worry about that.

 Bank Account Cover

 One of the main ways that customers secure mobile phone insurance, outside of their provider or a third-party, is through their bank.
 The majority of banks will offer some form of mobile phone insurance in their higher-tier accounts, which usually charge a monthly rate to access.
 Like with home contents insurance, you cannot simply take out mobile phone insurance – you have to purchase a whole package which happens to include phone insurance in it.